 I think our whole life is a never-ending school, the only difference from our school years is that there is no fixed schedule for you to follow.
-Instead the topics you learn, the pace you learn in and the grades you get is up to you.
+Instead, the topics you learn, the pace you learn in, and the grades you get are up to you.

-To survive, I started to develop an interest for personal development and started to read books by Wayne Dyer that I found in parents book shelf.
-This was the starting point to my re-born interest to learn, improve and extend my knowledge both in the field of personal development as well as other areas.
+To survive, I started to develop an interest in personal development and started to read books by Wayne Dyer that I found on my parent’s bookshelf.
+This was the starting point to my reborn interest to learn, improve, and extend my knowledge both in the field of personal development as well as in other areas.
 And I have continued ever since to increase my knowledge in various fields.

 Think of your mind as a toilet – you collect a lot of crap over the years and to get rid of it, you must flush (unlearn) the toilet from time to time.